Tox-Archive/Tox-OSX/README.md

 The development has just begun.
 The TODO will be updated from time to time.

-- DESIGNER: Make inline medias & file transfert
+- [ ] DESIGNER: Make inline medias & file transfert
-- DESIGNER: Make group chat (with Mr. Kaplan)
+- [ ] DESIGNER: Make group chat (with Mr. Kaplan)
-- DESIGNER: Make profile page
+- [ ] DESIGNER: Make profile page
-- DESIGNER: Make search engine
+- [ ] DESIGNER: Make search engine
-- DESIGNER: Make a lock screen protected with password
+- [ ] DESIGNER: Make a lock screen protected with password
-- DESIGNER: <del>Make video call</del>
+- [ ] DEVELOPER: Replicate the design at the perfection (PSD are not available yet but any developers can contact @pwnsdx if you want them)
-- DESIGNER: <del>Make voice call</del>
+- [ ] DEVELOPER: Implement & Follow the [Tox SNS (Single Tox Standard)](https://github.com/Tox/Tox-STS/blob/master/STS.md)
-- DESIGNER: <del>Make the text status under the username and surround the avatar by status color</del>
+- [x] DESIGNER: Make video call
-- DESIGNER: <del>Make conversations tab</del>
+- [x] DESIGNER: Make voice call
-- DEVELOPER: Replicate the design at the perfection (PSD are not available yet but any developers can contact @pwnsdx if you want them)
+- [x] DESIGNER: Make the text status under the username and surround the avatar by status color
-- DEVELOPER: Implement & Follow the [Tox SNS (Single Tox Standard)](https://github.com/Tox/Tox-STS/blob/master/STS.md)
+- [x] DESIGNER: Make conversations tab

 Contributing
 ------------